 Although what we we set out to do with this project is essentially a unique twist on the practice of cosplay, we went about partnering with some plus size fashion brands to gain access to items that we needed for each character’s outfit.
 We also made a point to recreate specific images from both the trailer and the film posters, however with our own spin on it.
 From flipping seating arrangements to changing background colors, we did our best to keep ourselves and the project distinct though clearly influenced by the film.

-Even though I was the “co-director, producer and stylist” for this project, I did not cast myself as Debbie Ocean’s/Jonquel’s right hand, mostly because I was avoiding having to wear a pants suit.
+Even though I was the “co-director, executive producer and stylist” for this project, I did not cast myself as Debbie Ocean’s/Jonquel’s right hand, mostly because I was avoiding having to wear a pants suit.
 (Sorry Shalee!)
 But after finding a set photo of Mindy Kaling in character dressed in a gorgeous Alexander McQueen jaquard knit fit&flare dress that I would love to have in my closet, I chose to take on the role of the jeweler – Amita.

 At first glance Amita’s style seems to be very understated and traditional.
 By “traditional” I mean in the sense that with the button downs, above-the-knee pencil skirts, delicate jewelry and use of basic black, it is a prep-professional style that you’d would expect someone to wear for an interview.
 However, it is also pretty bold as well with her accent color of choice being a bright red.